Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Results

 \subsection{Organic Molecule Quantum Chemistry}

-Finally, we use BO to optimize the chemical properties of molecules.
-Chemical optimization is of huge interest with applications in drug design and materials optimization \cite{hughes2011principles}.
-This is a difficult problem where computational approaches such as density functional theory (DFT) can take days for simple molecules and are intractable for larger molecules, synthesis is expensive and time-consuming, and the space of synthesizable molecules is huge and complex.
-There have been many approaches for molecular optimization that largely revolve around finding a continuous latent space of molecules \cite{gomez2018automatic} or hand-crafting kernels \cite{korovina2020chembo}.
+Finally, we optimize the chemical properties of molecules.
+Chemical optimization is of significant interest in both academia and industry with applications in drug design and materials optimization \citep{hughes2011principles}.
+This is a difficult problem where computational approaches such as density functional theory (DFT) can take days for simple molecules and are intractable for larger molecules; synthesis is expensive and time-consuming, and the space of synthesizable molecules is large and complex.
+There have been many approaches for molecular optimization that largely revolve around finding a continuous latent space of molecules \citep{gomez2018automatic} or hand-crafting kernels to operate on molecules \citep{korovina2020chembo}.

-Here we focus on the QM9 dataset \cite{ruddigkeit2012enumeration,ramakrishnan2014quantum}, which consists of 133,885 small organic molecules along with their geometric, electronic, and thermodynamics quantities that have been calculated with DFT.
+Here we focus on the QM9 dataset \citep{ruddigkeit2012enumeration,ramakrishnan2014quantum}, which consists of 133,885 small organic molecules along with their geometric, electronic, and thermodynamics quantities that have been calculated with DFT.
 Instead of optimizing over a continuous space, we draw from the fixed pool of available molecules and iteratively select the next molecule to add to $\mathcal{D}_\text{train}$.
+This is a problem setting especially common to materials design where databases are incomplete and the space of experimentally-feasible materials is small.

-Graph neural networks (GNNs) are popular for chemistry applications due to the natural encoding of a molecule as a graph with atoms and bonds as nodes and edges.
-Here we adopt a GNN architecture, implemented by Spektral \cite{grattarola2020graph}, for our Bayesian GNN (BGNN) surrogate model which can be trained directly on molecular graphs, as shown in Figure \ref{chem}(b).
-For our GP-based BO baseline, we use the Smooth Overlap of Atomic Positions (SOAP) descriptor to produce a fixed-length feature vector $\mathbf{x}\in\mathbb{R}^{7380}$ for each molecule, as shown in Figure \ref{chem}(a) \cite{de2016comparing,dscribe}.
+We use a Bayesian graph neural network (BGNN) for our surrogate model, as GNNs have become popular for chemistry applications due to the natural encoding of a molecule as a graph with atoms and bonds as nodes and edges, respectively.
+For baselines that operate over continuous spaces (i.e. GPs and simple neural networks), we use the Smooth Overlap of Atomic Positions (SOAP) descriptor to produce a fixed-length feature vector for each molecule, as shown in Figure \ref{chem}(a) \citep{de2016comparing,dscribe}.